Nikola Jokic NBA Preview vs. the Rockets

-Nikola Jokic and his Denver Nuggets teammates take on the Houston Rockets on Friday at 8:00 PM ET.
+Nikola Jokic plus his Denver Nuggets teammates face the Houston Rockets at 9:00 PM ET on Wednesday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.